kitnato/neverquest/source/data/manual.md

 #### Merchant

 Sells new [items](#items) and purchases your unwanted ones.
+Items sold to the merchant can be bought back for a surcharge.
+Items eradicated from the buy-back list are irretrievably lost.

 The merchant's inventory of items grows and diversifies after each new stage.

 #### Occultist